phihungtf/teamBaDao_Lab2/docs/report.md

 ![Problem 02: Output](images/problem02/output.PNG)

-## Problem 03: Weather Data
+## Problem 03: WeatherData Program

 In this section, we will try to solve a problem: Weather Data.
 The purpose of this problem is find out the dates with maximum temperature greater than 40(A Hot Day) and minimum temperature lower than 10(A Cold Day).

-Idea: Extract date from the line using the substring method as well as maximum temperature(compare with 40) and minimum temperature(compare with 10)
+Idea: Extract date from the line using the substring method as well as maximum temperature (compare with 40) and minimum temperature(compare with 10)

 Here is an example of the input file: